autosub-team/autosub/tasks/implementation/VHDL/README.txt

               tester.sh without prefix should be compatible to using the CommonFile API other testers should have a prefix

-description.txt -->message that will be sent in the task description email
+description.txt -->message that will be sent as email text in the task description email